huaminghuangtw/Second-Brain/My-Life-Rules/📜 My Life Rules.md

 Always dream big and think big.
 If your dreams don't scare you, you are not dreaming big enough.

 Deliberately train yourself to be very good at suffering, uncommonly resilient, and have a very high level of pain tolerance.
 Develop world-class resilience and adaptability.
+Be an ascetic.

 All greatness comes good character.
 And that character isn’t formed out of smart people.
 It’s formed from people who suffered.